-

 The course has a strong clinical emphasis, offering further opportunities to develop specialist nursing skills in intensive care.
 Blended learning is an innovative and flexible approach to learning that uses a combination of virtual teaching and learning through Canvas, our online learning platform.
 Our face-to-face workshops combine lectures and simulation with interprofessional speakers with specialist expertise.

-- Christine Sheehan: RGN, CCRN, MHSc, Registered Advanced Nurse Practitioner
+- Christine Sheehan: Registered Advanced Nurse Practitioner

 - Ms Laura Burke, Clinical Facilitator ICU